-By default, the "Reader" plan will be selected:
+By default, the Monthly "Reader" plan will be selected:

-Currently, people can purchase an annual reader membership by choosing a Free! price for a participating product, and adding the product to their shopping cart.
+You can also purchase a one year reader membership by choosing a Free! price for a participating product, and adding the book to your shopping cart.

-This will automatically add a $19 Annual Reader Membership purchase to their shopping cart, in addition to the free product purchase:
+This will automatically add a $29 One Year Reader Membership purchase to your shopping cart, in addition to the free product purchase: